bduckdev/bduckdotdev/src/app/resume/resume.md

 - Created performant lead generation pages with WordPress for a local insurance agency and integrated them manually with necessary APIs.
 This resulted in a savings of up to $30 per lead on approximately 125 daily leads generated.
-- Effectively communicated technical complex technical concepts to non-technical clients/prospects.
+- Effectively communicated complex technical concepts to non-technical clients/prospects.

-**SlopGoblins NPO** | March 2024 - May 2024
+**SlopGoblins NPO (non-profit media project)** | March 2024 - May 2024

 _Software Engineer_